rhysmoggs/ms4-morgan-and-co/README.md

 - Order - It contains all the information relating to the users order and history.
 Connects to the UserProfile and OrderLineItem model.
 - OrderLineItem - It contains information relating to an order and its items.
 Connects to the Product and Order model.
 - Product - It contains all of the information relating to a product found on the website.
 Connects to the OrderLineItem, Review, Wishlist, Category, Room and Special models.
 - Category - It contains all of the information relating to a category.
-Related to prodcts for filtering and sorting.
+Related to products for filtering and sorting.
 Connects to the Product model.
 - Room - It contains all of the information relating to a room.
-Related to prodcts for filtering and sorting.
+Related to products for filtering and sorting.
 Connects to the Product model.
 - Special - It contains all of the information relating to a special.
-Related to prodcts for filtering and sorting.
+Related to products for filtering and sorting.
 Connects to the Product model.
 - Review - It contains all of the information relating to a review.
 Connects to the Product and User model.
 - Wishlist - It contains all of the information relating to the wishlist feature.
 Connects to the Product model.